by Edward Ridenour

 –

 9- Throughout Scripture a male and a female in a betrothal were never identified as “married.”
-Even describing the account of Joseph and Mary, Scripture describes them as being “espoused,” twice, and never married.
-That is because betrothals are not marriages and Jesus was addressing those that are married before Him in Matthew 5&19.
+Even describing the account of Joseph and Mary, Scripture describes them as being “espoused,” (betrothed) twice, and never married.
+They were referenced as a betrothed husband and wife under Hebrew law, but not husband and wife under God’s law of marriage.
+In the KJV, when the word marriage is used, it is stating from Greek a one-flesh union, never a betrothal.
+That is because betrothals are not Biblical “one-flesh” marriages and Jesus was addressing “one-flesh” marriages and not secular betrothals in Matthew 5&19.